 Milan Ganai

-I am a first-year PhD student in the Computer Science Department at Stanford University.
-I received my Bachelor of Science (2020-2023) and Master of Science (2023-2024) in Computer Science at UC San Diego, where I was advised by Professor Sicun Gao and collaborated with Professor Sylvia Herbert's Safe Autonomous Systems Lab.
-My interests are in Robotics, Control, and AI.
+I am a second-year PhD student in the Computer Science Department at Stanford University advised by Marco Pavone and Clark Barrett.
+I received my Bachelor of Science (2020-2023) and Master of Science (2023-2024) in Computer Science at UC San Diego, where I was advised by Sicun Gao and Sylvia Herbert.
+My interests are in multimodal reasoning and out-of-distribution (OOD) generalization for robotics.

 Google Scholar | LinkedIn